csci-1301/csci-1301.github.io/labs/FirstProgram/readme.md

 title: Your First Own Program
 ---

-In this lab you will first edit an existing program then create a new program "from scratch".
-You will also explore C\# documentation and learn new useful IDE features.
+This lab serves multiple goals:

+- To teach you how to edit an existing program,
+- To show you how to create a new program "from scratch",
+- To understand how to display characters, strings and escape sequences on the screen,
+- To read and understand error messages from your IDE,
+- To understand how renaming of projects and solution works,
+- To explain how to explore C\# documentation,
+- To explore new useful IDE features.

 # Your First Own Program